Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 	This often implies that you have not allocated enough memory to the task.
 You could start a new interactive session with more memory (the maximum is 30 GB per CPU core) or you can submit a job with SLURM.

+- You may have trouble installing R packages.
+You can try installing an older version from the CRAN archive, or you can try installing from R Universe.

 ## Useful SLURM Commands

 To submit a job, you'll need a [shell script that runs your code](https://docs.ycrc.yale.edu/clusters-at-yale/job-scheduling/slurm-examples/).